-A copyright is infringed when someone violates one of the exclusive rights of the copyright owner.
-Examples of infringement include:, use of a photograph in an ad campaign without the photographer's permission, installing software that is licensed only for use on a single computer on more than one computer, or creating a derivative work (such as a sequel) based on a copyrighted work.
+A copyright is infringed when someone violates one of the exclusive rights of the copyright owner; f Examples of infringement include:or example, by usinguse of a photograph in an ad campaign without the photographer's permission, installing software that is licensed only for use on a single computer on more than one computer that is licensed only for use on a single computer, or creating a derivative work (such as a sequel) based on a copyrighted work.
 Any lawsuit asserting claims of copyright infringement must be brought in federal court.
 Remedies include injunctive relief and recovery of damages.